dhickel/JXCH-RPC-Library/readme.md

 ***JXCH-RPC-Library is an unofficial third party library and has no relation to, or endorsement by Chia Network, Inc***

 # **About**
-***Currently implements Chia Blockchain RPC API up to 2.1.0 coming soon.
+***Currently implements Chia Blockchain RPC API up to 2.1.0.
 Datalayer support not currently implemented***

 <br>